jandudulski/decide.rb/README.md

 left = Decider.define do
   initial_state Left.new(value: 0)

-  decide Commands::LeftCommand do |command, state|
+  decide Commands::LeftCommand do
     [Events::LeftEvent.new(value: command.value)]
   end

-  evolve Events::LeftEvent do |state, event|
+  evolve Events::LeftEvent do
     state.with(value: state.value + 1)
   end

-  terminal? do |state|
+  terminal? do
     state <= 0
   end
 end